MadaMzandu/uisp-ros-plugin/README.md

 4. Deleting the existing username or password will cause the plugin to generate a new value for the field
 5. The username is either client login, client lastname or client company name with service number appended.

-## Creating dropdown device selection
+## Making a dropdown device list

 1. Go to crm settings > other > custom attributes.
-2. Create a new custom attribute with the following parameters - type: choice, Attribute type: text,Client Visible:no.
+2. Create a new custom attribute with the following parameters - type: choice, Attribute type: service,Client Visible:no.
+3. Add the device names of your managed mikrotiks as values.
+You have to manually update this list of values when you add a new device.
-3. Then go to plugin panel > settings > attributes and type in the name of attribute created in step 2.
+4. Next go to plugin panel > settings > attributes and type in the name of attribute created in step 2.
-4. Click the save button when the panel finds the attribute.
+5. Click the save button when the panel finds the attribute.

-There are two reasons why this can only be done manually if your are interested:
+There are two reasons why this can only be done manually if you are interested to know:

 1. Plugins can query uisp but uisp cannot query plugins therefore custom attrbutes cannot pull values such as device names from the plugin.
 2. A rigid solution would be for the plugin to push the device list to uisp whenever a device is added, however ubiquiti has not provided an API call that can push values to enumerated custom attribute.